The Ownstak configuration file (ownstak.config.mjs

 .setMemory(sizeInMiB: number)

-The CPU architecture to use for your application.
+) to use for your application.

 - Default: Automatically selected based on your local architecture